Chapter 5 : And Just When You Thought You Knew Everything

 “Tell us what?”
 Vesper urged.

 “You haven’t stopped worrying, have you?”
-Vesper asked Nixie the next morning as they made their way to the Great Hall.
+Vesper asked Nixie the next morning as they made their way into the Great Hall.

 “Of course not,” Nixie admitted.
 “But I’ve decided to replace my worry with hunger.”

 Narcissa rolled her eyes.
-“Oh, Nixie, don’t be so dramatic.
+“Nixie calm down.
 I’m telling you, Malfoy is a liar.
 There’s no doubt about it.”

 “Cissy, I think he heard-”